ummerubaiyat/expense_tracker/README.md

 Project Deploy Instruction -

 1. First clone the project.
-2. Move all the files in your project folder of either local or remote server.
+2. Move all the files in your project folder either on local or remote server.
   - Ex - xampp/htdocs/expense_tracker/....
 (For XAMPP Instance)

 3. Create a database File Named :   expense